 Population was estimated using the residential building count in each mapped hazard area and multiplying by the 2018 estimated average population per household.
 Using this approach, the estimated population living in mapped landscape-level wildfire risk areas is 34.3 percent of the planning area population (26,715 people), and 95.7 percent of the planning area population (74,520 people) live in the local-level wildfire risk area.
 The population exposure estimates by risk area are shown in Table 15-6.
-In addition to populations who reside in risk areas where fires may occur, hikers and campers in the mountains may be exposed to wildfires and the entire population of the planning area has the potential to be exposed to smoke from nearby wildfires.
+In addition to populations who reside in risk areas where fires may occur, hikers and campers in the mountains may be exposed to wildfires.